Skip to Main Content

 Digital Management

-Ivey’s MSc in Digital Management is designed to train leaders who can bridge the gap between technology and business.
+Ivey’s MSc in Management: Digital Management is designed to train leaders who can bridge the gap between technology and business.
 Build on entrepreneurial thinking, business capability, and a strong technological understanding.
 Begins in September.

 Submit your resumé or LinkedIn profile